• Skip to primary navigation

 Nandor Barta

-Isn’t a hearty vegan breakfast the best way to start your day?
-Fire up your skillet and make fried potatoes and crispy oyster mushroom jerky mixed with a rainbow of veggies like green beans, onions, and bell peppers to create a delicious vegan hash.
+Fire up your skillet and make fried potatoes and crispy oyster mushrooms, mixed with a rainbow of veggies like green peas, onions, and bell peppers.
+I promise you that this vegan breakfast hash is the best way to start your day.

 Print Recipe Pin Recipe